-This interesting organization was set up jointly by SAN-GOCO, SAGA and the UKbased Charities Aid Foundation to promote voluntary and corporate giving and the reform of tax structures to broaden the definition of organizations eligible to receive tax-deductible gifts.
+This interesting organization was set up jointly by SAN-GOCO, SAGA and the UK-based Charities Aid Foundation to promote voluntary and corporate giving and the reform of tax structures to broaden the definition of organizations eligible to receive tax-deductible gifts.
 It also provides financial services and investment advice to NGOs.

 Impumelelo Innovations Award Program Among the many interesting organizations that have developed in South Africa since the advent of democratic elections is this project to recognize innovative partnerships between government and the independent sector in the delivery of social services.
-Annual awards are made each year on the basis of a carefully conducted competition.
+Annual awards are made each ve nual awards are made each year on the basis of a carefully conducted competition.